90+ AI Design Patterns to Avoid: The Definitive List

 text-decoration-color: #C4553A;

-sailop scan ./src to get your current score and see which patterns are present# Quick start
+sailop scan ./src for your current score and which patterns are present# Quick start

 sailop scan ./src